Frequently Asked Questions

 Are your products vegan?

-Most of our sunscreens contain Beeswax for so therefore are not 100% vegan.
-However, our Good Morning SPF50 and our Mineral Sunscreen SPF50+ are both free from Beeswax, so are considered vegan.
+Most of our sunscreens contain Beeswax for its water resistant properties, so therefore are not 100% vegan.
+However, our Good Morning SPF50, Mineral Sunscreen SPF50+ and Mineral Zinc Stick SPF50+ are all vegan.

-In addition, all of our Body Milks (Coco Milk, Sensitive Body Milk, Kakadu Plum Body Milk and Wild Rosella Body Milk), Good Night Skin Restoring Cream, After Sun Cooling Lotion and Pawpaw Nectar are all vegan.
+Our full range of non-SPF products are all vegan.
+This list includes Coco Milk, Kakadu Plum Body Milk and Wild Rosella Body Milk, Good Night Cleanser, Good Night Skin Restoring Cream, After Sun Cooling Lotion and Pawpaw Nectar.

 Are you cruelty-free?